Interested in the faculty members behind our programs? Get to know them through our monthly faculty spotlight.

 How long have you been at Concordia?
 Why did you choose Concordia?

 I started here in August 2016 after completing my PhD and post-doctoral fellowship at Marquette University.
-I chose CUW because of the positive Christian environment, small teacher-student ratio, and the ability to foster research skills in both undergraduate and graduate students.
+I chose CUW because of the positive Christian environment, small teacher-student ratio, and the ability to foster research skills in undergraduate and graduate students.

 What does an average day in your life look like?